ICAMS/calphy/docs/source/documentation/inputfile.md

 #### <a name="mode"></a>`mode`

-_type_: string, `fe` or `ts`
+_type_: string, `fe` or `ts` or `mts` or `alchemy` or `melting_temperature`
 _example_:
 ```
 mode: fe
 mode: ts
 ```

 Calculation mode.
-The modes can be chosen from `fe`, `ts`, `mts` or `alchemy`. `fe` performs a direct free energy calculation, while `ts` performs a direct free energy calculation followed by reversible scaling to find temperature dependence. `mts` performs only reversible scaling part and can be used for dynamic Clausius-Clapeyron integration.
+The modes can be chosen from `fe`, `ts`, `mts`, `alchemy` or `melting_temperature`. `fe` performs a direct free energy calculation, while `ts` performs a direct free energy calculation followed by reversible scaling to find temperature dependence. `mts` performs only reversible scaling part and can be used for dynamic Clausius-Clapeyron integration.
 Mode `alchemy` is used for switching between two different interatomic potentials, or for integration over concentration.

 #### <a name="temperature"></a>`temperature`